mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

    ![](assets/jo-datasource.png)

 1. **Configure an action**: If you're using a third-party system to send your messages, you can create a custom action.
 Learn more in this [section](../action/action.md).
 This step is performed by a **technical user**.
 If you're using Journey Optimizer built-in message capabilities, you just need to add a channel action to your journey and design your content.
-See [this section](../messages/get-started-content.md).

     ![](assets/custom2.png)